Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 **Optional: Request signature and Assertion Encryption**

 Your identity provider may optionally encrypt the assertion response, however note that with the required use of TLS transport security, in many cases this is not necessary.
-You may wish to use Assertion Encryption if TLS is terminated before the OpenProject application server (e.g., on the load balancer level).
+You may wish to use Assertion Encryption if TLS is terminated before the ProyeksiApp application server (e.g., on the load balancer level).

 To configure assertion encryption, you need to provide the certificate to send in the request and private key to decrypt the response: